Iranian football league system: Before 1970

 Before the 1970s, Iran did not have an official national football league.
 Most clubs participated in championships of their city or province.
-Therefore the champion of the Tehran Premier League was seen as the Iranian football champion.
+Therefore, the champion of the Tehran Premier League was seen as the Iranian football champion.
 Due to their achievements in the Tehran Premier League, Shahin Tehran and Taj, today known as Esteghlal, were the most popular teams at this time.
 Also Daraei and PAS Tehran were successful clubs in Tehran's own league.

 Local League

 In 1970, the Local League was created.
-For the first time, the league comprised also teams from many other cities and provinces including Sepahan from Isfahan and East Azerbaijan's famous club Tractor.
+For the first time, the league comprised also teams from many other cities and provinces including Sepahan from Isfahan and East Azerbaijan club Tractor.
 The first recognized Iranian football champion was Taj after beating PAS Tehran 2–1 in the final of the 1970–71 Local League.
 The incidents of the semi-final between Taj and Persepolis are also of great importance for the rivalry between both clubs.
 The second and last edition of the Local League was won by Persepolis.